RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 ### Firefox

 Firefox is [inherently insecure](https://madaidans-insecurities.github.io/firefox-chromium.html).
 I can already see the responses to that source, "Last updated March 2022", "4/5 year old article", "Biased and outdated", but these are often said in a hand-wave manner with the hope that time has fixed the issues present in the article... it has not.
 Saying the article is old actually makes Firefox look *worse*, since it hasn't significantly improved in 3 years.
 To be fair, there has been improvement but not enough of it to make it comparible to Chromium based browsers (even from 3 years ago).
 This is especially true on Linux where the sandboxing is very poor, and Android where there is no website sandbox at all.
 The current Android implementation of the Firefox sandbox (Fission) is not enabled by default (except by [IronFox](https://gitlab.com/ironfox-oss/IronFox/-/blob/19a251e506afc775b34446a92c53c2b3e0548f5d/patches/preferences/phoenix-android.js#L1463)), even if it was enabled the implementation does not use Android's [isolatedProcess](https://developer.android.com/guide/topics/manifest/service-element#isolated) flag, which ensures that subprocesses are properly isolated and cannot trivially escalate privilege within the application.
-Equivalent to Android, Firefox does not have complete sandboxing in Flatpak, it doesn't even offer a compatibility layer alike to zypak, it just opts to cripple its own security (only recently have they begun offering a warning in environments without user namespaces that sandbox may be degraded, **but** this warning doesn't show up in the official and verified Flatpak for Firefox).
+If you are deadset on using Firefox, even though you should not be for any valid reason I can think of other than FF sync maybe, then I would recommend using [arkenfox user.js](https://github.com/arkenfox/user.js/).
+It does reduce attack surface decently enough and frankly makes Firefox somewhat useable.

 #### FF Flatpak